 The Director's Office is the executive section of the Directorate and consists of the Director and an Executive Assistant.
-The role of the Director's Office is to provide leadership, representation and performance monitoring of the Directorate.
-The Director's Office also strives to enhance the ability of the team to deliver services efficiently and effectively to improve community benefit.
+The role of the Director's Office is to provide leadership for, to represent, and to monitor the performance of, the Directorate.
+The Director's Office also strives to enhance and improve the ability of the team to deliver services efficiently and effectively and thereby improve community benefit.